USEPA/StreamCat/README.md

 * Alternatively, using the streamcat.txt file in this repository, in your conda shell cd to the directory where your streamcat.txt file is located and run:
   + conda create --name streamcat --file streamcat.txt

+Finally, to use arcpy in this new environment, you will need to copy your Arc .pth file into your new environment.
+Copy the .pth file for your install of ArcGIS located in a directory like:

++ C:\Python27\ArcGISx6410.3\Lib\site-packages\DTBGGP64.pth

+To your environment directory which should look something like:

++ C:\Anaconda\envs\streamcat\Lib\site-packages\DTBGGP64.pth

 ##How to Run Scripts
 ###The scripts make use of 'control tables' to pass all the particular parameters to the three primary scripts:
 + [StreamCat_PreProcessing.py](https://github.com/USEPA/StreamCat/blob/master/StreamCat_PreProcessing.py)